 An advocate for inclusivity in classical music, Emma is one of the founding members of the #HearAllComposers campaign, a social media campaign designed to bring attention to issues of gender, race and socio-economic discrimination in the music world by positively promoting an inclusive array of composers and their work.
 She is also a member of Kinds of Kings composer collective.

 Emma is interested in exploring the human experience in her work, often trying to map real or imagined moments in time to capture complex and powerful emotions.
 Current and future projects include a song cycle for Iarla Ó Lionáird and Mobius Percussion, and a 30-minute vocal work for Beth Morrison Projects Next Generation.

+Emma lives in New Jersey and is currently a doctoral candidate at Princeton University.
 When not composing, she can be found hiking, traveling, practicing yoga, and playing on aerial hoops and silks.